biblibre/omeka-plugin-CsvImportPlus/README.md

 to set the "Dublin Core : Title" of "Dublin Core : Identifier" as the required identifier is enough to process a test.

-Fourteen examples of csv files are available in the csv_files folder.
+Fifteen examples of csv files are available in the csv_files folder.
 They are many because a new one is built for each new feature.
 The last ones uses all of them.

-They can be all imported with all formats (except "Omeka Report").
-For this, you should select the manual mode.
-This is the only one for "Item" and "Files", but optional for others, with the parameter "Contains extra data".

 Some files may be updated with a second file to get full data.
 This is just to have some examples.